 - Zika virus can remain in the blood of an infected person for about a week.
 If the infected person is then bitten by a mosquito that mosquito may become infected with the Zika virus and then go on to infect other individuals it bites.

 - Abstain from sex (including sharing sex toys) or correctly use male condoms, female condoms and latex dams from start to finish every time you have sex (anal, oral and vaginal) and share sex toys for at least 6 months after travel

-- Refer to the latest Centers for Disease Control and Prevention guidelines for preventing sexual transmission of Zika virus for additional information (e.g., timeframes for using condoms or abstaining from sex), especially with regards to pregnancy safety precautions.
+- Refer to the CDC's Sexual Transmission and Prevention Guidelines for additional information (e.g., timeframes for using condoms or abstaining from sex), especially with regards to pregnancy safety precautions.

 Prevent Zika Transmission if You Have Symptoms

 If you develop Zika virus infection symptoms — fever, rash, muscle or joint pain, headache (especially with pain behind the eyes), and conjunctivitis — see your doctor and protect yourself against mosquito bites.
 Zika can remain in the blood of an infected person for about a week, so it is very important for (potentially) infected individuals to prevent being bitten by mosquitoes which can then go on to infect family, friends and others.
 Because Zika can be transmitted through anal, oral and vaginal sex and sharing sex toys, abstain from sex (including sharing sex toys) or correctly use male condoms, female condoms and latex dams from start to finish every time you have sex (anal, oral and vaginal) for at least 3 months after symptoms resolve.

 For additional information and prevention strategies, please see these resources: